-By asking these relevant questions, you gain a proper understanding of how they feel and, when combined with a descriptive health history, what they will identify with or what will validate value and success.
+By asking these relevant questions, you gain a proper understanding of how they feel and what they will identify with or validate value and success when combined with a descriptive health history.
 Often what we think is a success isn’t perceived the same by our clients (For example, weight loss clients who don’t lose 10lbs in the first week.
 No one should, but many are disappointed because traditional weight loss says otherwise.
 Or the client you’ve worked with for months can finally perform a proper air squat and can’t understand why you’re so excited.)

 Learn to associate your technical knowledge in a manner that identifies with the answers to the above questions, leaving Mary Jane Consumer feeling confident about her success rather than self-conscious about her lack of understanding.

-One of the best things I ever did was match terminology with the questions above with descriptive materials that represented a more technical language.
+One of the best things I ever did was match terminology with the questions above with descriptive materials representing a more technical language.

-For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors that are trying to make up for those weak abs.
-He’ll never understand that which is so apparent to you; all he knows is that volleyball is now out of the question because he can’t get out of bed for three days.
+For instance, Bill has dysfunctional glutes, shortened quadriceps as a result, and hip flexors trying to make up for those weak abs.
+He’ll never understand what is so apparent to you; he knows that volleyball is now out of the question because he can’t get out of bed for three days.
 After all, his knees hurt so badly.

-- We might use a diagram of assessment protocols to assess all of these areas.
+- We might use a diagram of assessment protocols to assess these areas.

 - And while showing it to him, visually associate it with how it can improve his life.

-- Then provide examples of the most common exercises he’s likely seen others do in gyms (and done himself) that are making it worse.
+- Then provide examples of the most common exercises he’s likely seen others do in gyms that are making it worse.

 - She was followed by assessing to show him his current function.

-- And finished with a practical exercise to begin improving the situation (likely something he’s not seen or never done.)
+- And he finished with a practical exercise to begin improving the situation.

-We now have a method of communication that applies our technical knowledge to the emotional pattern of which the people that need us the most are thinking.
+We now have a method of communication that applies our technical knowledge to the emotional pattern of the people that need us the most thinking.

 As a qualified expert, you should never have to compete, compare, or consider Bob’s Boot Camp down the street, yet this is a grim reality for many ultra-capable fitness professionals.
-I think what this shows is what many of us already know: we’re continually developing our skills, but for each of us, the skillset that needs creating is likely different.
+I think this shows what many of us already know: we’re continually developing our skills, but for each of us, the skill set that needs creating is likely different.
 I hope you’ve found this interesting and helpful.

-This is just an example of what I do with my clients and the fitness professionals I mentor to help them reach 100K.
-If you would like more details on how I heal personal trainers and help other fitness professionals get 100K, take a look at my 100K Personal Trainer System.
+This is an example of what I do with my clients and the fitness professionals I mentor to help them reach 100K.
+If you want more details on how I heal personal trainers and help other fitness professionals get 100K, look at my 100K Personal Trainer System.